nishantHolla/a-star-visualizer/README.md

 <br />
 The heuristic function $h(n)$ estimates how close the current cell is to the destination cell, and can be changed for different graph conditions.
-In this implementation, where the neighbors of a the cell is defined as the 4 adjacent cells, the Manhattan distance between the current cell and the destination cell is taken as a heuristic which is given by
+In this implementation, where the neighbors of a the cell is defined as the 4 adjacent cells connected by a common edge, the Manhattan distance between the current cell and the destination cell is taken as a heuristic which is given by
 ```math
 d = |x_2 - x_1| + |y_2 - y_1|